Jamesvuong2/ISADass/jamesvuong_23180228_ISEReport.md

     get_colour_from_frequency
     Imports: frequency
-    Exports: colour (string), lower (string), upper(string)
+    Exports: colour (string)
-    Description: Determines the colour produced by a given frequency and returns the upper and lower bounds of said colour.
+    Description: Determines the colour produced by a given frequency and returns the colour.

     get_frequency_range_from_colour
     Imports: colour_name (string)
     Exports: lower (int), upper (int), colour_name (string)
-    Description: Determines the frequency produced by a given colour.
+    Description: Determines the frequency produced by a given colour and returns the lower and upper bounds of said colour.

     compare_frequencies
     Imports: freq1, freq2